avinashsharma080/ANN-for-tabular-data-in-pytorch/README.md

 # ANN-for-tabular-data-in-pytorch
-A generalised tabular model of ANN in pytorch
+A generalised tabular model of ANN in pytorch on Adult income dataset